cfengine/documentation/language/ch1-getstarted.markdown

 significant departure from earlier versions, and represents the newest and most carefully researched technology available for configuration management.
 It is both simpler and more powerful.
-CFEngine 3 will exist as both free open source and commercial enterprise versions:
+CFEngine 3 exists as both free open source and commercial enterprise versions:

 -   **Community Edition** - a free and gratis core of the software